jsx-eslint/eslint-plugin-react/docs/rules/jsx-uses-react.md

 ## When Not To Use It

-If you are not using JSX, if React is declared as global variable or if you do not use the `no-unused-vars` rule then you can disable this rule.
+If you are not using JSX, if React is declared as global variable, or if you do not use the `no-unused-vars` rule.

+If you are using the [new JSX transform from React 17](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html#removing-unused-react-imports), you should disable this rule by extending [`react/jsx-runtime`](https://github.com/yannickcr/eslint-plugin-react/blob/HEAD/index.js#L163-L176) in your eslint config.